BrianEnigma/the-git-game/README.md

 - 5 = plus
 - 6 = blank

+If you have access to a 3D printer, you can print the STL file in the "die" folder.
+OpenSCAD source is also included, if that's your thing.

 ## Game Elements

 Here we take a deeper look at the parts and pieces...